-Homer prevents stress-induced cognitive deficits: A lack of Homer-1 in the brain causes learning problems in miceFebruary 28th, 2013 in Neuroscience /
+Homer prevents stress-induced cognitive deficits: A lack of Homer-1 in the brain causes learning problems in miceFebruary 28, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—Before examinations and in critical situations, we need to be particularly receptive and capable of learning.
 However, acute exam stress and stage fright causes learning blockades and reduced memory function.
 Scientists from the Max Planck Institute of Psychiatry in Munich have now discovered a mechanism responsible for these cognitive deficits, which functions independently of stress hormones.
 In animal studies, the researchers show that social stress reduces the volume of Homer-1 in the hippocampus – a region of the brain that plays a central role in learning.
 This specific protein deficiency leads to altered neuronal activity followed by deterioration in the animals' learning performance.
 In the experiments, it was possible to prevent the cognitive deficit by administering additional volumes of the protein to the mice.
 This suggests that Homer-1 could provide a key molecule for the development of drugs for the treatment of stress-induced cognitive deficits.